carmenbianca/report-liferay/report.md

 ## In-scope

-A lot of the things that are in-scope are already defined in chapter
+A lot of the things that are in-scope are already defined in section
 \ref{project-definition}.
 Specifically section \ref{deliverables} has a good, concrete list of deliverables that this internship strives achieve.
 Section
 \ref{goals} lists the specific things that the software solution should strive